siyia2/iso-commander/README.md

 | Windows 10/11 PE   | FAT32 only              | ✗    | ✓    |
 | Linux/BSD          | Raw sector copy         | ✓ *  | ✓ *  |

-> \* Linux/BSD boot support mirrors the source ISO — if the ISO supports both, the written USB will too.
+> \* Linux/BSD boot support mirrors the source ISO — if the ISO supports both, the written USB will too

 ## 🏆 Credits

-Special thanks to Aaron Giles for libchdr and Romain TISSERAND for the libchdr fork *(BSD-3-Clause)*.
+Special thanks to Aaron Giles for libchdr and Romain TISSERAND for the libchdr fork *(BSD-3-Clause)*

 The following conversion tools were ported — special thanks to their original authors: